cornusandu/autoCppToPy/NOTES.md

 ## Creator Notes
-CppToPy is still under development.
+autoCppToPy is still under development.
 It may contain bugs and glitches or unfinished features.